input-output-hk/cardano-playground/mdbook/adv-preprod.md

 ## Advanced Configuration: Pre-Production Testnet

-Users wanting to test a cardano-node pre-release version on the pre-production environment may obtain compatible configuration files below.
+There is currently no pre-release version available for the pre-production environment.

-The latest version available is cardano-node pre-release `10.1.1-pre`.
+The latest version available is cardano-node release `10.1.1`.

 #### Configuration files

-Compatible with cardano-node release [10.1.1-pre](https://github.com/IntersectMBO/cardano-node/releases/tag/10.1.1-pre)
+Compatible with cardano-node release [10.1.1](https://github.com/IntersectMBO/cardano-node/releases/tag/10.1.1)

 ```
 NOTE: